How much does a new roof cost?

 Why does your roofing material matter?

-For starters, the material and quality of a architectural shingle is worth every penny compared to the lesser three tab counterpart, but REALLY, it boils down to the shingle warranties.
+For starters, the material and quality of an architectural shingle are worth every penny compared to the lesser three-tab counterpart, but REALLY, it boils down to the shingle warranties.

 In our warranty article we explain the specifics of roofing warranties, but for a quick glance here is a comparison:

 |3 Tab Shingles